 My complete résumé can be found at matthias.beitl.net.

 I like creating all kinds of stuff.
 Online, that’s a given.
 Describing my offline hobby, I go by Interior Design Upcycler.
-I also like to run.
-Furthermore, I’m involved in raising ducks.
+I like to run.
+I also like to travel, but the most interesting journey is fatherhood.